KKBOX/spark-deployer/README.md

 * `sparkRemoveS3Dir <dir-name>` remove the s3 directory with the `_$folder$` folder file. (ex. `sparkRemoveS3Dir s3://bucket_name/middle_folder/target_folder`)

 ## How to use the command line tool
+For the environment that couldn't install sbt, here is a command line tool (jar file) which only requires java installed.
 * Set the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` for AWS.
 * Clone this project, build the jar file by `sbt cmd/assembly`.
 Get the output file at `cmd/target/scala-2.10/spark-deployer-cmd-assembly-x.x.x.jar`.
 * Provide the [cluster configuration file](#cluster-configuration-file) `spark-deployer.conf` at the same directory with `spark-deployer-cmd-assembly-x.x.x.jar`.